This article is also available in Deutsch.

 Once hardened, we come to the last part of the development.
 Remove the solid balls from the mold, and dip them in the remaining melted chocolate.

 Let the excess chocolate drip off, and press the top of the dough ball into the candy cane crystals you set aside earlier.
 Set the finished cake pops aside to solidify.
 You can easily use a glass jar for this.
 But of course, there are also dedicated cake pop stands.
 Whatever you have, so these delicacies can become solid and won't fall over.

 Let your cake pops set in the refrigerator before eating.
 Then it's done!
 Your beautiful and delicious Oreo candy cane cake pops are ready!
 Enjoy!

 Store the cake pops in the refrigerator.
 They will last a few days there without any problems.
 You can also freeze these cake pops for up to two months.
 Just put them in the fridge to thaw, and you'll have a scrumptious dessert on hand hours later.

 💭 Top tip

 If you don't have a silicone cake pop mold at hand and don't want to buy one, you can make small truffles from the above-described batter.

-After chilling the mixture in the refrigerator for 15 minutes, prepare a pre-cooled base.
+Prepare a pre-cooled base after chilling the mixture in the refrigerator for 15 minutes.
 (This can be a silicone mat, which you cool in advance in the fridge, but also a cooled baking tray.)
 Cut teaspoon-sized pieces from the chilled truffle mixture and quickly roll them into balls.
 I recommend using gloves here!
 Now dip one hand into the melted chocolate and roll the truffle ball in the "chocolate hands," coating the Oreo candy cane ball with chocolate.